black-sliver/evermizer/guide.md

 See [General Strats](#general-strats) below for strats, see [FAQ](#faq) below if you are stuck.

 ## Drop locations
-With default settings
-* Gourd/pot/chest, boss and alchemy drops are shuffled to random locations
-* NPC drops (Jaguar Ring, Cecil's bazooka, Call Beads, Collars, ...) are not randomized.
+NPC drops (Jaguar Ring, Cecil's bazooka, Call Beads, Collars, ...) are not randomized.

+Multiworld
+* All items that can be randomized are placed in completely random locations.

+Evermizer with default settings
+* Gourd/pot/chest, boss and alchemy drops are shuffled to random locations of the same type.

+Evermizer with pooling
+* Drops set to "Pool" will be mixed with each other.

 ### Bosses
 See [Boss Strats](#boss-strats) below for strats.